libp2p/docs/content/concepts/transport.md

 ### What is QUIC?

-QUIC combines the functionality of these layers: it sends UDP packets.
-Therefore, it is responsible for loss detection and repair itself.
-By using encryption, QUIC avoid middleboxes.
+QUIC combines the functionality of these layers.
+It sends UDP packets and therefore it is responsible for loss detection and repair itself.
+By using encryption, QUIC avoids ossified middleboxes.
 The TLS 1.3 handshake is performed in the first flight, removing the 1-RTT cost of verifying the client’s address.
 QUIC also exposes multiple streams, so no stream multiplexer is needed at the application layer.
 Part of the application layer is also built directly into QUIC; when you run HTTP on top of QUIC; only a small shim